 Deep, slow breathing oxygenates our blood, activates the parasympathetic nervous system, and calms us down, period.
 There is no such thing as ‘breathing doesn’t work for me.’
 Sit down, look at a clock with a second hand or turn on your smartphone stopwatch, and count six breaths per minute for at least 2-3 minutes, or challenge yourself with five minutes.
 You will be calmer unless you choose to sit through the entire exercise thinking ‘this is stupid, it’s never going to work.’

-If you would like some extra help in managing drug or alcohol cravings, please give us a call.
+If you would like some extra help in managing drug or alcohol cravings, our outpatient addiction treatment may be beneficial.
+Please give us a call.
 We are here for you.